JongGangDeokKu/goose-db/README.md

 When you add credential to your project, you have to select **Web server, Application Data**, and you must have to key type, **JSON**.

-And copy the key, `key.json` to this directory.
+And create a directory called `credentials` in the root path of your application and copy `key.json` to this directory.

 ## Guides